Analytic Extended Dynamic Mode Decomposition: Numerical simulations

-We now illustrate the analytic EDMD method with the data-driven computation of Koopman eigenvalues and eigenfunctions.
-We focus on continuous-time systems that possess one (or several) hyperbolic equilibrium.
-In all cases, we will use the Szeg\"o kernel \mbox{$k(x,y)=\prod_{i=1}^n 1/(1-x_i y_i)$}.
+Analytic EDMD is illustrated with several numerical simulations in the case of continuous-time systems that possess one (or several) hyperbolic equilibrium.
+We will also consider specific situations where the data points are taken far from the equilibrium, and only partial state measurement is allowed.
+In all cases, we will use the Szeg\"o kernel \mbox{$k(\mathbf{x},\mathbf{y})=\prod_{i=1}^n 1/(1-x_i y_i)$} with no regularization ($\epsilon=0$).